Born-Infeld Electrogravity and Dyonic Black Holes

 Instead, if the determinantal Lagrangian is built with an imaginary value of $\beta$, then the geometry will be characterized by $f(\rho)$ in Eq.~(\ref{eq solucion dionico imaginario}).
-By applying the same procedure, one obtains the horizon of the extremal black hole at
+By applying the same procedure, one obtains the horizon of the extremal BH at

-while the relation between $C$ and $\alpha$ becomes
+($0<\alpha<1$), while the relation between $C$ and $\alpha$ becomes